NotYarazi/SimplyPrivateWeb/EULA-EN.md

 ### End-User License Agreement (EULA)
 --
->The SimplyPrivate Browser application (the "Software") is licensed, not sold, to you by the creator of the application, UmaEra.
+>The SimplyPrivate Browser application (the "Software") is licensed, not sold, to you by the creators of the application.
 >The creator of the application retains all rights not expressly granted to you in this agreement.
 This agreement does not grant you any intellectual property rights over the Software.
 >
 >Any distribution of the original or modified code, or distribution of modified program, without authorization may lead to legal action and copyright infringement.